 Figure 3 Example of High Tide Advisory

-Operational Water Level Updates: Met Éireann’s FFC will compile current water level maps, percentage river level maps, direction of water level change maps, forecasted hydrographs and water level summary reports.
+Operational Water Level Updates: Based on the capabilities of the current national hydrometric network, Met Éireann’s FFC will compile current water level maps, percentage river level maps, direction of water level change maps, forecasted hydrographs and water level summary reports.
 These products can be used to communicate current and forecasted water levels and or flood risk status to the stakeholders prior to, during or after a flood event.
+These products will also be available to view on the IFICS platform.

-Mapping Portal: Stakeholders will be able to visualise the forecasted flood event via a tailored forecast system portal.
-Features, such as forecasted flood hydrographs, flood extent mapping, rainfall radar, and animated rainfall forecasts will be available to the users.
+Mapping Portal: Stakeholders will be able to visualise the forecasted flood event via a tailored forecast system portal, known as the Irish Information Communication System (IFICS).
+Through IFICS, features, such as forecasted flood hydrographs, flood extent mapping, rainfall radar, and animated rainfall forecasts will be available to the users.
 Client access will be granted to stakeholders via a user account with a secure password, and users will have a read-only access.
 Access will be limited to certain stakeholders including state agencies and PRAs.
 Certain service providers and utilities companies may also be granted access.

-General Enquiries: The contact details for the Met Éireann Flood Forecast Centre will be included in all written communications to key stakeholders and a query email address will be available.
+General Enquiries: The contact details for the Met Éireann FFC will be included in all written communications to key stakeholders and a query email address will be available.
 Prior to, during, and after a flood event, FFC staff will be available to answer telephone or email queries from stakeholders.
 All enquiries in relation to flooding emergency management will be directed to the relevant PRA.

-heavy rainfall events are forecastedNational Emergency Coordination Group (NECG) Briefings: Hydrometeorologists will also be available to provide a briefing during meetings of the National Emergency Coordination Group.
+National Emergency Coordination Group (NECG) Briefings: Hydrometeorologists will also be available to provide a flood forecast briefing when full meetings of the NECG is deemed necessary.
 Along with the physical products, briefing information is used to assist decision making by local responders including local emergency management.

 Collaboration with Met Éireann’s Forecast Division

-The Flood Forecast Centre in Met Éireann will work with their colleagues in Met Éireann’s Forecast Division to ensure that potential flood impacts, when appropriate, are mentioned in the Met Éireann’s weather forecasts and weather warning products which are distributed across traditional and digital media platforms.
+It is noted that in addition to the operational outputs detail above, the Flood Forecast Centre in Met Éireann will work with their colleagues in Met Éireann’s Forecast Division to ensure that potential flood impacts, when appropriate, are mentioned in Met Éireann’s weather forecasts and weather warning products which are distributed across traditional and digital media platforms.

 Flood Forecast Procedures

-In Stage 1 of the NFFWS, the FFC will issue river flood advisories based on forecasted flow.
-The FFC will forecast river flow, using hydrological models, at gauged and ungauged locations.
+For Stage I of the NFFWS, the FFC will issue river flood advisories based on forecasted flow.
+The FFC will forecast river flow, using hydrological models.
+River flood advisories are issued when water levels have reached or are expected to exceed a known threshold.
+This will be informed by river flood forecasts and real-time information from river level gauges.
+Antecedent conditions (e.g., soil conditions, accumulated rainfall and current water levels) and forecasted rainfall will also be considered, as will whether a flood notification has been issued by the European Flood Awareness System (EFAS).

 Thresholds for forecasted river floods have been determined based on calculated design flood return periods such as the 2-, 5- and 20-year return period.
-Forecasted flow are then compared against the predetermined thresholds.
-Details of the various river flow threshold conditions are given in the Table 2 below
+Forecasted flows are then compared against the predetermined thresholds.
+Details of threshold conditions are given in Table 2.

 Coastal flood thresholds have been determined based on predicted Highest Astronomical Tides.
 Forecasted water levels are then compared against the predetermined thresholds.
 Details of the coastal level thresholds are given in Table 2 below.